Menu Close

 Since classes, so class struggle and so state.

-State is instrument of Capitalist classState is instrument of working class
+State is an instrument of the capitalist classState is an instrument of the working class

 SocialismCommunism

-Principle of distribution: ‘from each according to his ability, to each according to his work.’From each according to his ability, to each according to his need.
+“From each according to his ability, to each according to his work“From each according to his ability, to each according to his need

 Lenin is responsible for failure of Marx.
 Lenin is also a ‘Peter, who denied his master’.
 It is said that biggest harm to Marx was caused, not by his opponents, but by his supporters.
 If today Marx is considered as enemy of open society, advocate of totalitarianism, it is because of Lenin.